Haydee 2 (PC) Review

 Rated 8 out of 10

 Yes, the main character is über-sexy, and that makes it hard to pay attention to everything else.
 Look past the giant boobs, though, and you'll discover something great here - plus some giant boobs, obviously.
-This is actually an awesome action-adventure, with a fantastic survival horror atmosphere, and an intriguing setting - one that offers a fantastic balance between unrelenting difficulty, and plain, old-school fun.
-It's important to note that it is different than the original in some ways, and that may anger fans, but this sequel mostly feels like an improvement.
-All in all, a very big recommendation, especially if tired of modern gaming "trends."
+Haydee 2 is an awesome action-adventure, with a fantastic survival horror atmosphere, and an intriguing setting - one that offers a fantastic balance between unrelenting difficulty, and plain, old-school fun.
+It's important to note that it is different than the original in some ways, and that may anger some, yet, apart from the absence of platforming, this sequel mostly feels like an improvement.
+All in all, a very big recommendation, especially if tired of modern gaming trends.

 Developer